 \section{Introduction}

-Different social and demographic groups of people hold diverse and potentially even conflicting perspectives and opinions, which can be expressed in user-generated text data in domains and topics such as product reviews, social debates, healthcare, law, and politics~\cite{shandilya2018fairness, brazinskas2020few, zhang-etal-2016-conversational, huang2023embrace}.
-We formalize fair summarization of diverse perspectives as generating a fair summary for user-generated data by providing an accurate and comprehensive view of various perspectives from these groups.
+Different social and demographic groups of people hold diverse and potentially even conflicting perspectives and opinions, which are expressed in user-generated text data in various domains and topics such as product reviews, social debates, healthcare, law, and politics~\cite{shandilya2018fairness, brazinskas2020few, zhang-etal-2016-conversational, huang2023examining, huang2023embrace, kovavc2023large, hayati2023far}.
+When a summarization system is faced with diverse perspectives that can be equally correct and fundamental, a fair summary shall provide an accurate and comprehensive view of diverse perspectives from these groups.
 For example, Figure~\ref{fig:example} shows the reviews about an Amazon product.
-The summary generated by GPT-3.5~\citep{Ouyang2022instructgpt} unfairly represents sentiments as it summarizes more content from positive reviews than negative, ignoring negative groups and thus misleading the reader.
+The summary generated by GPT-3.5~\citep{Ouyang2022instructgpt} unfairly represents sentiments because it summarizes more content from positive reviews while ignoring some critical points from negative reviews.

 However, existing summarization metrics cannot adequately measure fairness.
-On the one hand, the summarization metrics such as ROUGE~\citep{lin-2004-rouge} and BERTScore~\citep{bert-score} fail to measure fairness for two reasons.
-First, they are not inherently designed for quantifying and measuring fairness directly, but rather measuring similarity between system outputs and references based on n-gram overlapping or embeddings.
-Second, the reference summaries can also be biased.
-On the other hand, current work on summarization~\citep{shandilya2018fairness} and LLM fairness evaluation~\citep{chang2023survey} has not explored fair abstractive summarization which is more dominating than extractive summarization with the development of LLMs~\cite{openai2023gpt4}.
+Metrics such as ROUGE~\citep{lin-2004-rouge} and BERTScore~\citep{bert-score} fail to measure fairness for two reasons.
+First, they are not inherently designed for quantifying fairness, but rather measuring similarity between system outputs and references based on n-gram overlapping or embeddings.
+Second, reference summaries can also be biased.
+Moreover, current work on summarization~\citep{shandilya2018fairness} and LLM evaluation~\citep{chang2023survey} has not explored the fairness of abstractive summarization, which is more prevalent than extractive summarization in the era of LLMs~\cite{openai2023gpt4}.